-The effect of a Temporary Restriction Order
+The effect of a temporary restriction order

-The effect of a TRO is set out in law: the teacher may only be employed as a teacher by their existing employer and in their existing teaching post3.
+The effect of a TRO is set out in law: the teacher may only be employed as a teacher by their existing employer and in their existing teaching post.
 In practical terms, this means that if the teacher is currently employed as a teacher in Scotland, they may continue to be employed in that post (subject to any conditions put in place by their employer); if the teacher is currently unemployed, they will be unable to gain employment as a teacher in a Scottish school.

 The legislation outlining the effect of a TRO is directed at employers of teachers.
 It is therefore for employers to ensure that they only employ an individual who has a TRO on their registration in line with the law.
 For example, it is for employers to interpret the legislation including what is meant by ‘existing teaching post’.

-The effect of a TRO is set out in law: the teacher may only be employed as a teacher by their existing employer and in their existing teaching post3.
+The effect of a TRO is set out in law: the teacher may only be employed as a teacher by their existing employer and in their existing teaching post.
 In practical terms, this means that if the teacher is currently employed as a teacher in Scotland, they may continue to be employed in that post (subject to any conditions put in place by their employer); if the teacher is currently unemployed, they will be unable to gain employment as a teacher in a Scottish school.

 The legislation outlining the effect of a TRO is directed at employers of teachers.
 It is therefore for employers to ensure that they only employ an individual who has a TRO on their registration in line with the law.
 For example, it is for employers to interpret the legislation including what is meant by ‘existing teaching post’.